Loopy Godinez

 María Guadalupe Godínez González (born September 6, 1993), also known as Lupita Godínez or by her nickname Loopy, is a Mexican and Canadian professional mixed martial artist.
 She currently competes in the women's Strawweight division of the Ultimate Fighting Championship (UFC).
-As of August 19, 2025, she is #6 in the UFC women's strawweight rankings.
+As of August 8, 2026, she is #11 in the Meta UFC women's strawweight rankings.

 Background

-At the age of 14, Godínez's father Carlos was approached by the cartel who demanded protection money.
+When Godínez was 14, her father Carlos was approached by the cartel who demanded protection money.
 After he found a lot full of bullet-riddled cars and shattered windows, and answered phone calls with voices telling him his daughters' names and schools, Carlos decided to take his family and leave.
 Telling his family that they were leaving for Disneyland, instead they landed in Vancouver, where they had to start from scratch.
 They lived out of a hotel for six months, and did odd jobs such as washing cars to pay the bills.
 After life stabilized, Godínez was encouraged by her boyfriend to get back into judo that she had done since childhood, and then into jiu-jitsu.
 She is a dual citizen of Mexico and Canada.

 Godínez has three younger sisters, of whom two – Karla and Ana – are accomplished wrestlers competing with the Canadian national team.